CoderDojoTC/micropython/docs/wireless/08-get-weather.md

 This demo uses the free web service [Open Weather Map](http://openweathermap.org).

-The Open Weather Map service returns the predicted temperatures and conditions (sun, cloudy, rain etc.) for three hour intervals for the next 40 intervals at your specified location.
+The Open Weather Map service returns the predicted temperatures and conditions (sun, cloudy, rain etc.) for three-hour intervals for the next 40 intervals at your specified location.

 You can see this using the UNIX curl command: